The i-MiEV gains an optional navigation package for the latest model year.

 The tiny i is powered by an electric motor mounted under the trunk that sends 66 horsepower and 145 lb-ft. of instant torque to the rear wheels.
 Power is provided by a 16-kWh lithium-ion battery located under the chassis.

-To achieve such lofty numbers, the tiny i uses a 63-horsepower electric motor with a 16-kWh lithium ion batter.
-Range is 62 miles on a single charge, trailing the Nissan Leaf by 11 miles.
-Mitsubishi claims that the car can achieve a top speed of 81 mph; don't expect that speed, nor the traditional zero to 60 mph benchmark, to come quickly.
+In the ideal driving conditions the i-MiEV can go 62 miles on a single charge.
+Although Mitsubishi claims that the car can achieve a top speed of 81 mph, don't expect it, nor the traditional zero-to-60 mph sprint, to come quickly.

 Fears about the i's ability to protect its occupants should be allayed by the long list of safety equipment: dual-stage supplemental front air bags, driver and front passenger seat-mounted side impact supplemental air bags, roof-mounted curtain side-impact supplemental air bags for front and rear-seat outboard passengers, Active Stability Control (ASC) with Traction Control Logic (TCL), 4-wheel ABS with Electronic Brake force Distribution (EBD), a Tire Pressure Monitoring System (TPMS) and a high voltage cut-off system are included on every Mitsubishi i model as standard equipment.